qteatime/kate/docs/source/dev/manual/intro/setup.rst

    regular user, not with the administrator account.
 You should not type the ``$`` when running these commands.

-   No part of Kate (and its tools) require administrator privileges, and they never will.
+   With the exception of the native Kate OS for Raspberry Pi, no part of Kate (and its tools) requires administrator privileges, and they never will.

 After running this command you should have two new applications available